cnjoyce1225/the-archivist/docs/index.md

 Before putting The Archivist to use, please use our [Getting Started guide](./Tutorials/getting-started.md) that will ensure your systems are set up to use this API.

-* The base endpoint you will use once you follow this guide will always be:
+* The base endpoint you will see used in all tutorials will be:

   ``` shell
   http://localhost:3000/